phekmat/terraform-provider-azurerm/website/docs/r/key_vault_key.html.markdown

 * `curve` - (Optional) Specifies the curve to use when creating an `EC` key.
 Possible values are `P-256`, `P-384`, `P-521`, and `SECP256K1`.
 This field will be required in a future relese if `key_type` is `EC` or `EC-HSM`.

+* `key_data` - (Optional) Specifies the private RSA key in PEM format to use for this Key Vault Key.

 * `key_opts` - (Required) A list of JSON web key operations.
 Possible values include: `decrypt`, `encrypt`, `sign`, `unwrapKey`, `verify` and `wrapKey`.
 Please note these values are case sensitive.

 * `tags` - (Optional) A mapping of tags to assign to the resource.